-In order to achieve the necessary throughput and latency requirements, the T7 combined PS Gateway/Matching Engine handles all incoming orders and the state of the orders in non-persistent memory.
+To achieve the necessary throughput and latency requirements, the T7 combined PS Gateway/Matching Engine handles all incoming orders and the state of the orders in non-persistent memory.
 The actions prior to a failure of the combined PS Gateway/Matching Engine may have triggered a preliminary acknowledgement to the trading participant but may not have been persisted.